byschii/nonoiseplease/VARIE.md

 # TODO

 ## PRE-RELEASE
-- fix ui on extention
+- fix ui on extention with msgs
 - test search with categories from web page
 - explore test of extention
 - import bookmarks
 - test proxies

-## BUG
-- remove useless comments schema

 ## NICE TO HAVE
 - in extention, when showing results, put link to internal page management